coltondick/homeassistant-dashboard/README.md

 - **Graphic Editing**: This dashboard requires some graphic editing skills to customize properly.
 - **Developer Appreciation**: If you use portions of this dashboard, consider supporting developers by donating on platforms like GitHub.
-- **Disclaimer**: This dashboard is a personal project, shared for others who might find it useful.

 ---